LillyWu/LillyWu.github.io/_news/announcement_23.md

 related_posts: false
 ---

-Will serve on the Technical Program Committee (PC) of [ACM/IFIP Middleware 2026](https://middleware-conf.github.io/2026/).
+Invited to serve on the Technical Program Committee (PC) of [ACM/IFIP Middleware 2026](https://middleware-conf.github.io/2026/).